Bothwell Street BioLink

 Tawny Frogmouths

-Some residents have expressed concern about the potential impact of the project on Tawny Frogmouths, which have been observed in the area.
+Some residents expressed concern about the potential impact of the project on Tawny Frogmouths, which have been observed in the area.

 The Biolink has been designed to introduce an understorey layer of native indigenous plants selected for their biodiversity value.
 The indigenous garden beds were designed in consultation with Westgate Biodiversity: Bili Nursery to include plants known to attract local pollinators and other insects.
 We anticipate that over time these plants will plants will attract the kinds of food sources (insects and other invertebrates) which sustain local avian and reptile fauna.
 The Biolink is also introducing habitat features like logs, boulders and ephemeral water sources (water wells carved into mudstone) to further support local wildlife.
 9 nesting boxes will also be included along the median.